ChristianGleitzman/ChristianGleitzman/README.md

 ## Contact

-If you have any questions or just want to chat about software engineering and data science, feel free to reach out to me via email or LinkedIn.
+If you have any questions or just want to chat about software engineering and computer science, feel free to reach out to me via email or LinkedIn.

 Email: chris.gleitzman@gmail.com
 LinkedIn: https://www.linkedin.com/in/christian-gleitzman